 Students learn German as a foreign language based on the “DaF-Rahmenplan” – the official curriculum developed by the Standing Committee of the German Ministers of Culture and Education.
 It is based on the Common European Framework of Reference for Languages (CEFR).

 We recommend registration in Kindergarten or grade 1.
 Older students must be able to read and write in German at an adequate level in order to join their peers.

 We teach all aspects of the German language in speaking, reading, writing and listening comprehension.
 Students are prepared to communicate effectively in German, use correct grammar, appropriate vocabulary, standard spelling and correct pronunciation.
 In addition, cultural, geographical and historical aspects of all German speaking countries (Germany, Switzerland and Austria) form an integral part of both curricula.

-Students have the opportunity to work toward receiving high school credits for second language German 11 and German 12.
+Students have the opportunity to work toward receiving external high school credits for grades 11 and 12.